gsmatth/shooters-log/README.md

 ****
 #Future Releases
-* Future releases will include the following enhancements:
+* V 1.0.0 scheduled for 08/18/2016 will include the following enhancements:
   - store and return  detailed data cards
   - store and return load development books
   - store and return round count books